 This book, traversing the history of artificial intelligence, illustrates the circumstances wherein, during its struggles and its difficulties as a research field, at times it gained attention, and at times it was abandoned.
 The authors point out that this struggle is perhaps the most difficult problem in artificial intelligence.
 It is essentially the problem of discovering its features.
 In this book, it is stated that this problem is about to be solved by deep learning, and, as a consequence, artificial intelligence is likely to make great progress, because the current boom, at least with the hindsight of history, appears to be “genuine” and should be believed.
 The author hopes that the book will appropriately convey the depth and fun of artificial intelligence and the intellectual excitement that the “things lying ahead of deep learning” may finally unlock humanity’s greatest mystery.

-(Written by MATSUO Yutaka, Project Professor of School of Engineering / 2018)
+(Written by MATSUO Yutaka, Project Professor, School of Engineering / 2018)